The Hidden Life of Stars: Embedded Beginnings to AGB Endings in the PHANGS-JWST Sample. I. Catalog of Mid-IR Sources: Data

 \subsection{JWST Imaging}

-The PHANGS–JWST observations were obtained under JWST program 2107 (PI: J. Lee).
+The PHANGS–JWST observations were obtained under JWST program 2107 (PI: J. Lee) and are available from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute via \dataset[doi: 10.17909/ew88-jt15]{https://doi.org/10.17909/ew88-jt15}.
 The imaging program used NIRCam and MIRI in eight filters spanning central wavelengths from 2, 3, 3.3, 3.6, 7.7, 10, 11.3, to 21~$\mu$m \citep{lee2023}.
 The observations use one to two pointings with NIRCam (Module B only) and two to four pointings with MIRI for each galaxy.
 The exposure durations per pointing vary by filter, ranging from 6.4 to 20 minutes for NIRCam and 1.5 to 5.4 minutes for MIRI.
 We use the data reduction pipeline \texttt{pjpipe}, described in \citet{Williams2024}, which reduces $1/f$ noise in NIRCam, improves background flux consistency, and provides better calibration for both relative and absolute astrometry compared to MAST images\footnote{\href{https://archive.stsci.edu/hlsp/phangs/phangs-jwst}{PHANGS-JWST Archive}}.
 In this work, as we aim to identify bright 10$\mu$m and 21$\mu$m compact sources, we generate two sets of images, each at the resolution of its respective catalog.
 For a 10~$\mu$m catalog, all maps are convolved to match the resolution of the F1130W filter (0\farcs36) using the \texttt{jwst\_kernels}\footnote{\url{https://github.com/francbelf/jwst_kernels}} code.
 Similarly, for the 21~$\mu$m catalog, we convolve all maps to the resolution of F2100W (0.67\arcsec).
 The original map units remain in MJy/sr. Figures \ref{fig:fig1} and \ref{fig:fig2} show false-color RGB images of these galaxies based on NIRCam and MIRI JWST data at their native resolution.